gammasim/simtools/docs/source/developer-guide/developer_guidelines.md

 The validation of the input is done by the function gen.validate_config_data, which receives the dictionary with the collected input and a parameter dictionary.
-The parameter dictionary is read from a parameter yaml file in the data/parameters directory.
+The parameter dictionary is read from a parameter YAML file in the data/parameters directory.
 The file is read through the function io.get_data_file("parameters", filename) (see data files section).

-Parameter yaml files contain the list of parameters to be validated and its properties.
+Parameter YAML files contain the list of parameters to be validated and its properties.
 See an example below:

 ```yaml